holochain/holochain-proto/README.md

 ### Go Based Install

+1. [Download Go](https://golang.org/dl/).
+Download the "Archive" or "Installer" for your CPU and OS.
+The "Source" download does not contain an executable and step 3 will fail.
-1. [Install Go](https://golang.org/doc/install) on your system.
+2. [Install Go](https://golang.org/doc/install) on your system.
 See platform specific instructions and hints below for making this work.
-2. Install the command line tool suite with:
+3. Install the command line tool suite with:

 ```bash
 $ go get -d github.com/metacurrency/holochain